Skip to main content

 What Is a Nevada Grant Deed?

 A Nevada grant deed transfers property ownership with limited warranties.
-It guarantees that the grantor hasn't already sold the property to someone else and that it is free of encumbrances placed by the grantor, but it doesn't warrant against historical title defects.
+It guarantees that the grantor hasn't already sold the property to someone else and that the property is free of encumbrances made by the grantor, other than matters of record, but it doesn't warrant against historical title defects.
+Nevada's statutory name for this instrument is the grant, bargain and sale deed (NRS 111.170); the deed in this packet uses Nevada's statutory "grant, bargain and sell" conveyance language, which carries these limited covenants by law.

 When to Use a Grant Deed in Nevada